Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 After completing these steps, you will find the unallocated space on the right side of the target drive that you want to expand.

-Note: If the unallocated space is not adjacent to the target drive, you need to move the in-between volumes using IM-Magic Partition Resizer Server, without data loss, or you may continue deleting the in-between volumes to make all right space unallocated.
+Note: If the unallocated space is not adjacent to the target drive, you need to move the in-between volumes using IM-Magic Partition Resizer Server, without data loss.
+Alternatively, you can continue deleting the in-between volumes to make all right space unallocated.

 Solution B: Resize and move volumes without losing data to create unallocated space using IM-Magic Partition Resizer Server.